Beagle Dog Facts & Personality Traits

 According to Roald Dahl’s well-loved novel Fantastic Mr Fox, the Beagle dog breed loves eating blueberries.
-Does anyone know if this is true (if so let us know further down in the comments)?
-As it happens the Beagle isn’t just a literary figure, but also a silver screen icon.
+Yours may or may not but either way, as it happens, the Beagle isn’t just a literary figure – it’s also a silver screen icon.

 Who, you might ask?
 Snoopy, of course, Charlie Brown’s infallible sidekick.
 Clearly, we love Beagles!

 And because we love them so much, we’ve compiled a bunch of Beagle facts (no mention of blueberries here)…

 The Beagle dog breed is no newcomer to the world of pets.
 This breed can be traced back as far as 2,000 years ago to its origins in Greece.
 It later became a respected hunting dog in Britain and after that the house pet we know and love today as well.
 What a journey!

 Beagles are friendly and fun-loving with a superb and well-balanced temperament.
 In other words, they make great best friends.
 They also pack weight on the intelligence scale, and they’re social.
 Beagle dogs are big foodies too; they love eating and have a healthy appetite.

 Another throwback to their hunting pack days is that they get easily distracted by, and follow, smells.
 This can be so engaging for them that they’ll choose to seek out the smell over other stimuli.
 The run-off effect of this sociability is that they’re good with kids and other pets, making them everyone’s best friend!